IntelLabs/nlp-architect/doc/source/installation.rst

    :escape: ~

-   python-pip, pip, Tool to install Python dependencies python-virtualenv (*), virtualenv (*), Allows creation of isolated environments ((*): This is required only for Python 2.7 installs.
-With Python3: test for presence of ``venv`` with ``python3 -m venv -h``) libhdf5-dev, h5py, Enables loading of hdf5 formats pkg-config, pkg-config, Retrieves information about installed libraries
+   python-pip, pip, Tool to install Python dependencies libhdf5-dev, h5py, Enables loading of hdf5 formats pkg-config, pkg-config, Retrieves information about installed libraries

 .. note::
-  The default installations of NLP Architect uses the default CPU backend of all deep learning framework installations.
-When installing on Ubuntu systems optional Intel optimized frameworks can be installed.
+  The default installation of NLP Architect use CPU-based binaries of all deep learning frameworks.
+Please refer to each framework's website for GPU-based installation instructions.

 Instructions
 ============